lvgl/lvgl/docs/widgets/checkbox.rst

 Overview
 ********

-The Checkbox object is created from a “tick box” and a label.
+The Checkbox object is created from a "tick box" and a label.
 When the Checkbox is clicked the tick box is toggled.

 Parts and Styles